 Geothermal and Air Source Heat Pumps

-Geothermal and air-sourced heat pumps utilize electricity to automatically extract “free” heat in the groundwater or the atmosphere.
-Since electric is the sole fuel price inside this calculation, we utilize that as the foundation for prices and why it could exceed 100 percent.
+Geothermal and air-source heat pumps use electricity to get “free” heat from the underground or the air.
+Since electricity is the only fuel cost in this estimate.
+And we use that as the basis for prices, which is why it could be more than 100%.

 For example, if a geothermal or air-source heat pump uses half of the electricity to produce the same amount of BTU’s the efficacy will be 200 percent.